Microsoft Education: Share OneDrive Files In Canvas

 Open the Rich Content Editor

-In any Canvas item that uses the Rich Content Editor (such as a Page or Discussion), open the editor.
-Select the Microsoft Education icon from the toolbar.
-If it's not visible, select the Apps plug icon or use the Tools menu and select View All to find it.
+In any Canvas item that uses the Rich Content Editor (such as a Page or Discussion), open the editor and select the Microsoft Education icon from the toolbar.
+If it's not visible, select the Apps plug icon or select Tools and choose View All to locate it.

-You can also access Microsoft Education and share files when adding a module item as an External Tool.
+Microsoft Education can also be accessed when adding a module item as an External Tool.

 Select and Share a File

-If you see a setup screen, Microsoft Education is not configured for your course.
-Follow the setup process within the window to share files into Canvas.
+If a setup screen appears, Microsoft Education has not been configured for your course.
+Complete the setup process before sharing files into Canvas.

 Use the My Files tab to browse your OneDrive, or access shared SharePoint and Teams folders.